Trainraider/gtk3-glade-c-template/README.md

 ## GTK+ 3 Glade C Template

 The project is meant to be an easy yet minimal starting point for any GTK+ 3 project.
 Initial setup is just setting your project name and other info in config.mk.
 Resources are integrated into the executable using GResource.
+More complete documentation [here.](https://github.com/Trainraider/gtk3-glade-c-template/wiki)

 ___
 ### Getting Started: